cbonoz/insulin-innovation/README.md

 ### Notes
 * 71 billion per year in in-patient hospital costs for diabetes
-* Insulin the most frequently described drug in hospital and 30% of all presription fatalities are because of insulin mis-dosages
+* Insulin the most frequently prescribed drug in hospital and 30% of all prescription fatalities are because of insulin mis-dosages
 * Many apps exist for diabetes tracking, but few are just in time or provide active recommendations.
 Glucometers can help gauge dosage, but are more reactive than preventative.
 * Food recognition, social data, medical research all power our rules engine that adjusts recommendation dosages for that individual's specific backgorund.
 * With insulin.ai, we're looking to empower users to get more intelligent recommendations for insulin dosages in response *before* a meal.